MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Recommendations for commercial customers

 - Use Windows Update or Windows Update for Business to maintain the latest drivers and firmware.
-For more information, see [Deploy Updates using Windows Update for Business](/windows/deployment/update/waas-manage-updates-wufb).
+For more information, see [What is Windows Update for Business?](/windows/deployment/update/waas-manage-updates-wufb).
 - For more information about deploying and managing updates on Surface devices, see [Manage and deploy Surface driver and firmware updates](/surface/manage-surface-driver-and-firmware-updates).
 - Windows Server Update Services (WSUS) doesn't support the delivery of drivers and firmware to Surface Pro 9 with 5G and Surface Pro X.